SVG Text – SVG text element, SVG textPath

 SVG allows making for three types of graphic objects: vector graphic shapes, images and text.
 In the same way, as for the shapes, the SVG text elements can be applied coordinate system transformations, clipping and styling.
 In this article, we consider how to bring text into an SVG image.

-This article introduces the SVG text elements and reviews some common attributes that help to display, format and style the text into an SVG image.
-Also, here you will find basic information about glyphs, characters and fonts.
+This article introduces the SVG text elements such as <text>, <tspan>, and <textPath> and reviews some common attributes that help display, format, and style text into an SVG image.
+You learn how to manipulate text placement, orientation, and appearance through detailed examples and explanations.
+The article also provides basic information about glyphs, characters, and fonts.

 Fonts and Glyphs

-When talking about SVG text, good to know what are glyphs, characters and fonts.
+When talking about SVG text, it is good to know what are glyphs, characters, and fonts.

 A glyph is an elemental graphic unit within an agreed set of units destined for a font character writing.
 Referring to the official specification at W3.org: